-I have enjoyed reading Noah books since birth, and he loves to explore them on his own as well!
-Often times when it gets really quiet and I glance over to see what Noah is doing, he is surrounded by a pile of books looking at them intently.
+I have enjoyed reading little man books since birth, and he loves to explore them on his own as well!
+Often times when it gets really quiet and I glance over to see what he is doing, he is surrounded by a pile of books looking at them intently.
 It’s the sweetest thing ever.
 His favorites are touch and feel books, picture books, and lift the flap books.

 Swings are Great Gifts for Baby’s First Birthday They’ll Actually Use

-A swing just might be Noah’s absolute favorite toy/activity!
+A swing just might be little man’s absolute favorite toy/activity!
 He grins from ear to ear every single time he’s in his swing.
 He also LOVES the outdoors and is so happy playing outside.
 I’m a huge fan of any toy/play idea that provides opportunity for outdoor play, especially because I love being outside too.
 And a bonus tip!
 Get two swings for playdates.
-Noah and his little toddler friends looove swinging next to each other.
+He and his little toddler friends looove swinging next to each other.
 It’s the cutest thing ever!